 Craig Fairley, potter and ceramic artist

-What did my world look like before colonization — before the Anthropocene era?
-Virtually no human influence in the landscape, just trees, meadows, streams, rocks and bogs left to evolve on their own.
+What did my world look like before colonization — before the Anthropocene era — with virtually no human influence on the landscape, just trees, meadows, streams, rocks and bogs left to evolve on their own.
 What will it look like after we’re gone?
-That is the world I wonder about and wish to be a part of.
+That is the world I wonder about.

 I am a person who likes order, with things tidily in their place and following a predictable pattern or leading to a logical conclusion.
 What an odd mix of ideas!
-I suppose that’s why I lean toward free-form decorating and organic motifs on a simple, straightforward pot.
+I suppose that’s why I lean toward free-form and textural decorating on a simple, straightforward pot.

 I love working with clay—especially on the wheel.
 Under a potter’s hands the clay comes to life, growing and changing, taking on a new form, alive with purpose and potential.
 And the glazing process is pure magic, despite what the scientists say.